OdeliaGuedj/LearningGit/README.md

 # LearningGit
-Attempting to use github  for the first time in a looong time
+Attempting to use github via Git for the first time in a looong time